greggman/HappyFunTimes/docs/unity/gamepad.md

 ### Changing the Controller Type

 The controller starts in whatever type you set in Unity but if you want you can also change it at runtime.
-For example maybe you have a game that just an LRPAD while the player is running across the level but when they die you want to switch the controller to touch controls to let them control their spirit.
+For example maybe you have a game that uses an LR-PAD while the player is running across the level but when they die you want to switch the controller to touch controls to let them control their spirit.
 You can do that with code like